-The final paper in this section is that of Sébastien Morlet, « Ce que peut l’Empire : les caractéristiques et les limites du pouvoir romain d’après l’Histoire ecclésiastique d’Eusèbe de Césarée ».
-Morlet argues that apart from episodes of persecution, the Roman authorities were perceived by Eusebius as rather supportive of Christianity, especially in view of their role in punishing the Jewish opponents of the Christians and protecting the latter from a legal point of view.
-However, in Eusebius’ view, the claimed universal dimension of the Roman empire was an illusion, as it was limited by frontiers ; only Christ’s kingdom was truly universal.
-Moreover, only Christ’s kingdom was eternal.
-The third limitation of Roman power resided in the fact that the Roman authorities were powerless against the Christians’ faith, which resisted even in times of persecution.
-In the end, Rome was perceived by Eusebius as an instrument of God’s will, and its power was understood as being subordinate to that of God.
-In a way that was to a certain extent similar to the idea found in the writings of Philo and some rabbinic texts, Eusebius conceived of Roman power as being dependent upon Christian prayers.
-Alternately, it could also depend on the emperors’ piety, an idea that was, mutatis mutandis, a traditional motif.
-However, according to Morlet, Eusebius’ understanding of Roman power went beyond the notion of a power based on divine support, to result in a vision of divine Providence that had full control over history and merely used the Romans as an instrument to achieve its ends.
+The final article in this section is that of Sébastien Morlet, « Ce que peut l’Empire : les caractéristiques et les limites du pouvoir romain d’après l’Histoire ecclésiastique d’Eusèbe de Césarée ».
+Morlet argues that apart from episodes of persecution, the Roman authorities were perceived by Eusebius as fairly supportive of Christianity, especially in view of their role in legally protecting Christians and punishing their opponents the Jews.
+That being said, in Eusebius’ view, the Roman Empire’s claim to universal rule was nothing but an illusion, as it was limited by its finite frontiers ; only Christ’s kingdom is truly universal and eternal.
+The third limitation of Roman power was the powerlessness of Roman authorities in the face of the Christian faith, which persisted even in times of persecution.
+Overall, Eusebius perceived Rome as an instrument of God’s will, its power being understood as subordinate to that of God.
+In similar fashion to approaches in the writings of Philo and some rabbinic texts, he conceived of Roman power as being dependent upon Christian prayers.
+Alternately, Roman power could depend on the emperors’ piety, an idea that was, mutatis mutandis, a traditional motif.
+However, Morlet argues that Eusebius’ understanding of Roman power went beyond the notion of a power based on divine support – in Eusebius’ vision, Divine Providence has full control over history and merely uses the Romans as an instrument to achieve its ends.

-The fourth section of the book examines different examples of open criticism adressed to the Romans concerning the way they exercized their power.
-However, this criticism may be indirect, and in some cases echo a reflection of the Romans themselves.
-Hence, in Marie Roux’s chapter, « Animalizing the Romans : The Use of Animal Metaphors by Ancient Authors to Criticize Roman Power or Its Agents », the animal images – the association with the wolf, in particular – are often put in the mouth of enemies of Rome by the Roman authors themselves.
-However, they are also found under the pen of several Christian authors, as well as in rabbinic literature, where the Romans are associated with the pig, or the boar.
-Marie Roux shows that animal imagery, implying a lack of humanity, could be employed as a form of criticism against Roman authorities, be it the emperor or the representants of Rome in the provinces, or against the Roman people as a whole.
-In non-Christian writings, the association with wild animals was generally meant to denounce tyranny, whereas in Christian sources, it mainly implied cruelty and greed, and was directed above all at emperors or Roman officials who persecuted Christians.
-However, the comparison with animals did not express moral criticism only, but also political one, as the cases of Lactantius and Salvian of Marseille show.
+The fourth section of the book examines different examples of open criticism addressed to the Romans concerning the manner in which they exercised their power.
+This criticism was sometimes indirect, and in some cases echoed a reflection of the Romans themselves.
+Hence, in Marie Roux’s chapter, « Animalizing the Romans : The Use of Animal Metaphors by Ancient Authors to Criticize Roman Power or Its Agents », bestial images – the association of Rome with a wolf, in particular – are often used to portray Rome’s enemies by Roman authors.
+Such images are also found in the writings of several Christian authors, as well as in rabbinic literature, where the Romans are associated with the pig or the boar.
+Marie Roux shows that animal imagery, symbolizing a lack of humanity, could be employed as a form of criticism against Roman authorities, be it applied to the emperor, the representants of Rome in the provinces, or the Roman people as a whole.
+In non-Christian sources, bestial associations were generally employed to denounce tyranny, whereas in Christian sources, they imputed cruelty and greed, and were directed above all at emperors or Roman officials who persecuted Christians.
+Besides moral criticism, animal imagery could also be used to deliver political criticism, as the cases of Lactantius and Salvian of Marseille show.